Cars

 also identifies Smiffy's rival there as Alan Barker driving the Smith

-Baguley has since suggested the photo must be Long
+Baguley has since suggested the photo could be Long

-Eaton.
+Eaton --- the control tower had the same lower brick wall.
 Everyone seems to agree it ain't Belle Vue.
-Help!
-Latest shot is from Graham Shaw (mechanic
+Graham Shaw (mechanic

 year Alan B. drove Gertie; Graham also doubts the White City